Industry Surveys

 Generation Y has unique characteristics not shared by their

-predecessors that must be understood and addressed to attract new and preserve
+predecessors that must be understood and addressed to attract new

 existing relationships, it said.